dasuxullebt/SirTET/README.md

 SirTET
 ======

+**I am switching to C++ and Qt - the following only applies to the Java version.
+A more detailled description of the Qt version will follow.**

 SirTET aims to become a "reverse Tetris": You get a field with bricks, and have to try to find reverse Tetris moves (removing tetrominos, adding lines) to remove all bricks.
 It is at a very early stage of